MinecraftMediaLibrary/EzMediaCore/README.md

 - [Fefo6644](https://github.com/Fefo6644) for helping me with asyncronous tasks and implementation.
 - [VLC Media Player](https://www.videolan.org/) for allowing this library to play videos efficiently using C/C++ binaries.
 - [VLCJ](https://github.com/caprica/vlcj) for providing the Java bindings and support to use VLC in the scope of Java.
+- And other libraries used to allow this to be possible.

 **Please Note**
 I am not afflicted with Minecraft or Mojang in any way.
 This is a reminder due to how I have Minecraft in the library's name.